 Once you have a few jobs under your belt, word of mouth will kick in.
 Get your customers to drum up trade for you.
-Make sure you keep records of your commission work and use the images to make laminated printouts for your clients to show to their friends, family and work colleagues.
+Make sure you keep records of your art commissions and use the images to make laminated printouts for your clients to show to their friends, family and work colleagues.

-Befriend your clients on Facebook and post their commission properly on their timeline.
+Befriend your clients on Facebook and post their art commissions properly on their timeline.

 Don’t be afraid to offer your clients to drum up some trade for you.